einsitang/sudoku-flutter/README.md

 an open source Sudoku game application powered by Flutter .

-you can build your own Sudoku Game app, which allows you to quickly learn dart/flutter and its ecologically related application techniques, and is very friendly and instructional for tiro .
+You could try building a Sudoku game app on your own.
+This way, you'll get to learn Dart and Flutter pretty fast, along with their ecosystem techs.
+Plus, this app is super friendly and easy to use.

 ### recent: